Trankley/Trankley.github.io/academic/Smart_Fishing_Rod.md

 <ul>
     <li><b>Species Expansion</b>:
-        Plans to expand the database to identify more fish species and improve the accuracy of existing identifications.</li>
+        Plans to expand the database to identify more fish species and improve the accuracy of existing species.</li>
     <li><b>Size Estimation</b>:
-        Integrating technology to estimate the size of the catch, helping anglers adhere to fishing regulations regarding permissible catch sizes.</li>
+        Integrating algorithem to estimate the size of the catch, helping anglers adhere to fishing regulations regarding permissible catch sizes.</li>
     <li><b>Enviromental Sensors</b>:
         Depth, water temperature, and water quality sensors to provide more detailed enviromental feedback, enhancing the fishing experience</li>
 </ul>